History & Political Science Department

 Through our department, you can gain access to the human experience and discover the forces that affect our way of living.
 Take on relevant skills and an enhanced capacity for informed citizenship, critical thinking and awareness.

-Whenever you are on campus, please accept our invitation to visit our department which is located in the Ganus Building.
+Whenever you are on campus, please accept our invitation to visit our department which is located in Kendall Hall.
 We currently offer academic programs in American studies, history, political science, public administration and social science.
 We also offer minors in history, political science and social science as well as a pre-law program.
 We look forward to meeting you and sharing further detailed information about our programs of study and how we can help you attain your educational and career goals.

 The mission of the Department of History and Political Science is to provide a quality, Christ-honoring instruction in the study of the past, politics, and public life that enables students to perceive the meaning, and determine the context, of societal issues.

-The Department of History and Political Science grants credit for AP and CLEP examination scores as per the following schedule.
+The Department of History & Political Science grants credit for AP and CLEP examination scores as per the following schedule.
 If you need further information on these programs, please contact us.

 Advanced Placement Credit